 Nevertheless, Tarantino’s most compelling examination of the self-appointed persona comes from the character of Stephen (Samuel L Jackson) On the surface; Stephen comes across as a crudgy and frail old man who emphatically supports his master, Calvin Candie.
 In these public scenes, particularly the dinner sequence Jackson plays Stephen like a parrot.
 He repeats his master’s words, underlying their importance and meaning.

 However, in private with emphasis on the scene where he tells Candy about Django and King’s real intentions.
 Jackson plays Stephen like a nefarious mastermind, dropping his previously held shaken speech, deaf and confused manner.
-During this moment, he is confidently sitting while taking measured sips from his glass of wine and acting like a subtle ventriloquist by suggesting that his point will be embraced by Candie.
+During this moment, he is confidently sitting while taking measured sips from his glass of wine and acting as a subtle ventriloquist by suggesting that his point will be embraced by Candie.

 Stephen is Tarantino’s most compelling exploration of the self-appointed persona because it illustrates that the abhorrent person in this odyssey of slavery in the pre-civil war south is a black man.
 He has facilitated the suffering and punishment of his kind.
 In reality, he runs Candyland, Tarantino’s introduction to Stephen is through a quick shot of him signing a checking using Calvin Candie’s Signature, which is emblematic of the status of this character in the hierarchy of that plantation.